Professions in Interventional Radiology

 Interventional Radiologist

-Interventional radiology (IR) is a medical specialty that performs minimally invasive treatments using radiologic imaging for procedure guidance.
+Interventional radiology (IR) is a medical specialty that performs minimally invasive treatments using radiologic imaging to guide procedures.
 Interventional radiology treatments have become the primary method of care for a variety of conditions, offering less risk, less pain and less recovery time, compared to open surgery.

-Interventional radiologists use x-rays, CT, MRI or other imaging guidance to navigate small instruments, like catheters and needles, through blood vessels and organs to treat a variety of diseases.
-Examples of treatments administered by interventional radiologists include angioplasty, stenting, thrombolysis, embolization, image-guided thermal ablation, and biopsies.
-These minimally invasive treatments can cure or alleviate symptoms of vascular disease, stroke, uterine fibroids, or cancer.
-They are also experts at reading x-rays, ultrasounds, CTs, MRIs, and other forms of medical imaging.
+Interventional radiologists use x-rays, ultrasound, CT, MRI, or other imaging guidance to navigate small instruments, like catheters and needles, through the body into blood vessels and/or organs to treat a variety of diseases.
+Examples of treatments administered by interventional radiologists include angioplasty, stenting, thrombolysis, embolization, image-guided thermal or cryoablation, and biopsies.
+These minimally invasive treatments can cure or alleviate symptoms of many diseases including vascular disease, stroke, uterine fibroids, or cancer.
+Interventional radiologists are also experts at interpreting x-rays, ultrasounds, CTs, MRIs, and other forms of medical imaging.

 Vascular Interventional Radiographer

 As a member of the radiology team, the vascular interventional radiographer works alongside interventional radiologists and nurses.
-The radiographer assists the interventional radiologist with diagnostic angiographic procedures as well as complex vascular and nonvascular interventional and therapeutic procedures.
+The radiographer assists the interventional radiologist with diagnostic angiography, vascular procedures, and nonvascular procedures.
+These procedures can be strictly diagnostic or a combination of diagnostic and therapeutic.
 Vascular interventional radiographers must have a combination of technical, radiologic, and clinical skills.

 Vascular interventional radiographers perform many duties during an interventional procedure.
-The radiographer is responsible for obtaining all equipment needed for a procedure, positioning and imaging patients, resolving equipment issues, and demonstrating knowledge of human anatomy, radiation safety, interventional supplies, and equipment operation.
+The radiographer is responsible for obtaining and setting up all instruments and equipment that may be needed for a procedure.
+In addition, duties such as patient positioning, imaging patients, and resolving equipment issues.
+Radiographers need to have and use knowledge of human anatomy, radiation safety, interventional supplies, and equipment operation.

 Vascular interventional radiographers are certified by the American Registry of Radiologic Technologists (ARRT).
 For specific pathway requirements to certification, visit the ARRT’s Vascular Interventional Radiology page.